HopeNyanja00/JS/README.md

 # JS

-#This repo is for javascript code
+This repo is for javascript code!